Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Introduction

-In this paper, we describe our experiences with a scientific application development effort that utilizes a collaboration to address the challenges of scientific computing.
-In particular, we describe the experience of scientific computing developers~\cite{Kharusi:2020ovw} who collaborate with a professional software development team~\cite{Chang:2019edd} to develop a scientific application~\cite{patrick_godwin_2021_4437579} that depends on a cloud-based service created independently by the software developers~\cite{hopskotchSite}.
-This collaboration allowed the scientific team to mitigate the risk of legacy software~\cite{Bennett363157} by establishing an upstream dependency on a development project that is committed to supporting external users for its cloud-based services.
-However, the development project itself was also in an early prototyping phase, which increased the need for effective coordination between the two projects.
+In this paper, we describe the experience of scientific computing developers~\cite{SNEWS:2020tbu} who collaborate with a professional Agile software development team~\cite{Chang:2019edd} to create a scientific application~\cite{patrick_godwin_2021_4437579} that depends on a cloud-based service created independently by the software developers~\cite{hopskotchSite}.
+This collaboration allowed the scientific team to mitigate the risk of legacy software~\cite{Bennett363157} by establishing a dependency on an upstream development project that is committed to supporting external users for its cloud-based services.
+However, the upstream project itself was being developed simultaneously, which increased the need for effective coordination between the two projects.

-To implement this coordination, the collaboration established a second Agile process for a scientific development effort that tracked the ongoing Agile development of the cloud-based service; we describe the coordination required to successfully manage these two parallel, but dependent, Agile processes.
+To implement this coordination, the collaboration established an Agile Scrum process for the development of the scientific software that tracked the ongoing Agile development of the upstream cloud-based service.
+We describe the coordination required to successfully manage these two parallel, but dependent, Agile processes, where the downstream process necessarily trailed the upstream one.
 We focus primarily on the downstream Agile process that this collaboration created and outline the effects this had on the ongoing, upstream Agile process.
 We also discuss the software engineering procedures we employed to ensure that the scientists could trust and depend on the in-progress upstream cloud-based service.

-We review traditional and Agile software development procedures in Section~\ref{sec:method}.
-We overview the two groups and the Agile abstractions we use in Section~\ref{sec:orgs}.
-The formation of the collaboration and its risks are described in Section~\ref{sec:collab_dev}.
+We review traditional and Agile software development procedures and provide an introduction to Agile abstractions in Section~\ref{sec:method}.
+We provide an overview the two groups in Section~\ref{sec:orgs}.
+We describe the creation of our collaboration and the risks involved in Section~\ref{sec:collab_dev}.
 Our approach to using Agile Scrum to resolve these risks is described in Section~\ref{sec:collab_struct}.
-We assess the collaboration's Agile Scrum framework and the outcomes for each organization are described in Section~\ref{sec:discussion}.
+We assess the collaboration's Agile Scrum framework and the outcomes for each organization in Section~\ref{sec:discussion}.
 We provide connections between this case study and other related works in Section~\ref{sec:related}.
 Section~\ref{sec:conclusion} summarizes the takeaways of this case study for the scientific computing community.